How Long Will a Solar Panel Take to Pay for Itself in the North of the UK?

-Generally, one of the first things that comes to people’s minds when thinking of solar panels is that they are expensive.
+Generally, one of the first things that come to people’s minds when thinking of solar panels is that they are expensive.
 Another common thought is that you need a lot of sunlight to make a panel work, which would be ideal, but not actually necessary.
 A third common thought is that cities in the south of the UK get more sunlight per year than those up north.
 Although there is a bit of truth in each of these ideas, they are not 100% correct.

 To assess whether solar panels are expensive, you should compare them with something else, or at least try to find out what is the necessary investment and what will the outcomes be.
-Moreover, you should keep in mind that as every other technological item that is being improved with time, its price drops as it stops being a novelty.
-In other words, if you compare current solar panel prices with those from 20 years ago, you will be surprised to know that the cost of solar panels have dropped abruptly.
+Moreover, you should keep in mind that as with every other technological item that is being improved with time, its price drops as it stops being a novelty.
+In other words, if you compare current solar panel prices with those from 20 years ago, you will be surprised to know that the cost of solar panels has dropped abruptly.
 Furthermore, once the initial investment is covered electricity generated by the panels is free, solar panels eventually pay for themselves in a couple of years.

 It is true that the more sunlight a solar array receives, the more electricity it will generate.
 However, it is a misguided thought that panels won’t work in cloudy weather.
 They actually produce a considerable amount of electricity in cloudy and windy days.

 Statistics show that the sunlight difference between the north and the southern UK is not as great as one would imagine.
 Overall, the north of England lies not so far behind the south for annual hours of sunshine, with 1484.4 hours and 1589.7 hours respectively.
 This means only around 20 minutes of extra daily sunshine for southern England, over the course of a year.
 However, numbers show that the appeal of free electricity and green energy sources has been greater in the south.

 What About Some Numbers?